Loading...

 Dyspraxia is a developmental co-ordination disorder (DCD), affecting physical co-ordination that causes a child to perform less well than expected in daily activities for his or her age, and appear to move clumsily.

-Dyscalculia is usually perceived of as a specific learning difficulty for mathematics, or, more appropriately, arithmetic
+Dyscalculia is usually perceived of as a Specific Learning Difficulty (SpLD) for mathematics, or, more appropriately, arithmetic

 Dyslexia is a Specific Learning Difficulty (SpLD) that primarily affects the skills involved in accurate and fluent word reading and spelling.
 Note that there are lots of reasons why a person may have literacy difficulties, it may not be classified as dyslexia.